-We are creating a plan to help decide how to make our roads and bridges accessible to people with disabilities.
+We have created a plan to help decide how to make our roads and bridges accessible to people with disabilities.

 Why are we doing this?